amberzovitis/GraphKer/README.md

 _**At least 8GB in your hard drive.**_

 #
+You can check out an existing example of the graph database that GraphKer creates.
+Just download the dump file from repo: https://github.com/amberzovitis/GraphKer-DBMS-Dump and import it to an existing or new graph database in Neo4j.
+This file consists of CVEs from 2021 (with related CPEs) and all CWEs and CAPECs.

+#

 You can access the CVE and CPE Datasets in National Vulnerability Database by NIST (https://nvd.nist.gov/vuln/data-feeds), CWE Dataset in MITRE (https://cwe.mitre.org/data/downloads.html) and CAPEC Dataset in MITRE (https://capec.mitre.org/data/downloads.html).